alanamontoya/Twitter_Sentiment_Analysis/README.md

 ### Summary

+Twitter has historically served as a vital tool for making social measurements.
+Millions of individuals openly share their opinions on a wide array of subjects, making Twitter a rich resource for both research and business applications.
+For example, researchers have shown that the "mood" of communication on twitter [reflects biological rhythms](https://www.nytimes.com/2011/09/30/science/30twitter.html) and can even used to [predict the stock market](https://arxiv.org/pdf/1010.3003&embedded=true).

+This project leverages Twitter's API to delve into and analyze the vast data produced by users.
+We aim to perform sentiment analysis, examine the connections between tweet locations and moods, and identify prevailing trends in tweet content.
+The overarching goal is to harness Python and the Twitter API to extract meaningful insights from social media data, enhancing our understanding of digital communication patterns.

+### Objectives

 *	Access Twitter’s Application Programming Interface (API) using python to download tweets (note: this was done when Twitter's API was still available).
-*	Estimate the public's perception (the sentiment) of particular terms or phrases.
+*	Estimate the public's perception (the sentiment) toward specific terms or phrases found in tweets.
-*	Analyze the relationship between location and mood from tweet sentiments.
+*	Analyze how geographical locations relate to the mood conveyed in tweets.
+*	Explore other patterns in data such as term frequency and hashtag usage.

+### Technologies Used

+### Methodology

-### Background
+### Results

-Twitter historically represented a fundamental instrument in making social measurements.
-Millions of people voluntarily express opinions across any topic imaginable --- this data source is incredibly valuable for both research and business.

-For example, researchers have shown that the "mood" of communication on twitter reflects biological rhythms and can even used to predict the stock market.
-A student at UW used geocoded tweets to plot a map of locations where "thunder" was mentioned in the context of a storm system in Summer 2012.

 ***